-- grain In a FlashCopy bitmap, the unit of data represented by a single bit. - GUI See graphical user interface.
+grain In a FlashCopy bitmap, the unit of data represented by a single bit.

 graphical user interface (GUI)

 A type of computer interface that presents a visual metaphor of a real-world scene, often of a desktop, by combining high-resolution graphics, pointing devices, menu bars and other menus, overlapping windows, icons and the object-action relationship.